Mohsinsiddi/solana-nft-mint-anchor/README.md

 # 2.) update programId in lib.rs and in Anchor.toml files

-# 3.) nanchor build && anchor deploy
+# 3.) anchor build && anchor deploy

 # 4.)
 Mint NFT on solana by running $ anchor run test